brownrw8/great-big-example-application/README.md

 ## Building for production

 This app is setup to use Postgresql for production data storage.
 I always have a terrible time setting up PostgreSQL.
-Should I use the postgresql.org download? the EnterpriseDB download?
-The homebrew version?
+Should I use the postgresql.org download? the EnterpriseDB download? the homebrew version?
 Isn't there a version that comes with OSX?
 If you make a mistake and have to uninstall, which of many different uninstall instructions should you use?
+It's confusing.
 So I'm not going to put instructions here because they probably won't work for you.

-Somehow set up a server on localhost: 5432 with a database named "GreatBigExampleApplication" owned by a user named "GreatBigExampleUser" with password "password".
+Somehow set up a server on localhost:5432 with a database named "GreatBigExampleApplication" owned by a user named "GreatBigExampleUser" with password "password".
+If you use other values, just edit `src/main/resources/config/application-prod.yml` accordingly.

-To optimize the GreatBigExampleApplication application for production, run:
+Then run:

     ./mvnw -Pprod clean package

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
-To ensure everything worked, run:
+To ensure everything worked, run the following.
+Unlike dev, this will be one server for both the front and back.

     java -jar target/*.war

+This will create the database tables the first time and execute liquibase changes as you add them.

-Then navigate to [http://localhost:8090](http://localhost:8090) in your browser.
+To see the app navigate to [http://localhost:8090](http://localhost:8090) in your browser.

 Refer to [Using JHipster in production][] for more details.